Alcohol addiction, substance abuse, heavy drinking and alcoholism are serious problems that affect millions of people.

 Alcoholics tend to lack alcohol dehydrogenase, an enzyme in the stomach that breaks down and gets rid of alcohol before it reaches the bloodstream, which implies deficiencies in magnesium and zinc, and an overload on the pancreas all of which can be improved by a eating nutrient-dense, enzyme-rich real foods, nutritional support and ruling out infections in the gut such as yeast and Candida overgrowth, which are very common in alcoholics.

 Many alcoholics have hidden food sensitivities, particularly to foods from which alcohol has been derived.
 These include wheat, corn, yeast, grapes, sugar, fructose and potato.
 It’s estimated that 80% of alcoholics are gluten-intolerant.
-Alcoholics improve greatly when ALL grains, ALL sugar, fructose and artificial sweeteners, and ALL gluten products are removed from their diets.
+Alcoholics improve greatly when all grains, sugar, fructose and artificial sweeteners, and all gluten products are removed from their diets.

 Alcoholics often suffer from hypoglycemia (low blood sugar) and blood sugar instability.
 Individuals tend to experience cravings when they’re hypoglycemic, and as a result experience sugar, carbohydrate and alcohol cravings, mood swings, irritability, gluten intolerance, brain fog and adrenal exhaustion.
 These conditions can be remedied by eating a nutrient-dense diet that contains plenty of organic protein, tons of healthy healing fats, and fiber from leafy greens and vegetables.

-The best diet for the alcoholic is one that eliminates ALL gluten, wheat and processed grains, soy, soda, sugar, potato, fructose and processed carbohydrates.
+The best diet for the alcoholic is one that eliminates all gluten, wheat and processed grains, soy, soda, sugar, potato, fructose and ultra-processed carbohydrates.

 Alcohol Addiction, Sugar and Candida Overgrowth.
-Former alcoholics often replace alcoholic drinks with sugary sweets and sodas without realizing that sugar disrupts intestinal flora, destroys their microbiome, and feeds Candida overgrowth, yeast and fungal overgrowth.
-Many alcoholics have also been exposed to toxic mold.
+Former alcoholics often replace alcohol with sugary sweets and sodas without realizing that sugar disrupts intestinal flora, destroys their microbiome, and can fuel Candida overgrowth, yeast and fungal overgrowth.
+Many alcoholics have also been exposed to toxic mold and moldy environments.

-Walk into any AA meeting and you’ll find a spread of candy, cakes and cookies.
+Walk into any AA meeting and you’ll find a spread of candy, cakes and cookies that promote the same blood sugar highs and lows that alcohol does, which can fuel the desire to drink.
 Some alcoholics will even convert the sugar to alcohol metabolically and maintain their alcohol addiction in this way.
-There are well-documented cases of inebriation caused by sugar, starchy carbohydrates and soda consumption, and Candida overgrowth in persons who abstain from alcohol.
+There are well-documented cases of inebriation caused by sugar, processed carbohydrates and soda consumption, and Candida overgrowth in persons who abstain from alcohol.
 The yeast are capable of converting dietary carbohydrate into alcohol, known as auto-brewery syndrome.
 What happens is that the recovering alcoholic is actually making ethanol (alcohol) within their gut following the consumption of sugar and starchy carbohydrates when that carbohydrate is fermented by yeast with in their GI tract.
-When the alcoholic turns to sugar, he/she is often fueling himself with alcohol throughout the day.

 An alcoholic or recovering alcoholic requires specific nutrients and diverse diet of vegetables, fruits, animal protein and healthy fats.
 They seem to do best with three nutrient-dense meals daily and should never go more than four hours without food to avoid hypoglycemia.
 All attempts should be made to avoid sweets, sugary beverages, fast food and starchy carbohydrates.